Pedestrian zone: Canada

 Some Canadian examples are the Sparks Street Mall area of Ottawa, the Distillery District in Toronto, Scarth Street Mall in Regina, Stephen Avenue Mall in Calgary (with certain areas open to parking for permit holders) and part of Prince Arthur Street and the Gay Village in Montreal.
 Algonquin and Ward's Islands, parts of the Toronto Islands group, are also car-free zones for all 700 residents.
-Since summer 2004, Toronto has also been experimenting with "Pedestrian Sundays" in its busy Kensington Market.
+Since summer 2004, Toronto has also been experimenting with "Pedestrian Sundays"Community - Culture - Ecology | P.S.
+Kensington in its busy Kensington Market.
 Granville Mall in Halifax, Nova Scotia was a run-down section of buildings on Granville Street built in the 1840s that was restored in the late 1970s.
 The area was then closed off to vehicles.

 United States

 Downtown pedestrian zones

 In the United States, these zones are commonly called pedestrian malls or pedestrian streets and today are relatively rare, with a few notable exceptions.
 In 1959, Kalamazoo was the first American city to implement a "pedestrian mall" in its downtown core.
 This became a method that some cities applied for their downtowns to compete with the growing suburban shopping malls of the time.
 In the 1960s and 70s, over 200 towns in the United States adopted this approach.

 The Downtown Mall in Charlottesville, VA is one of the longest pedestrian malls in the United States, created in 1976 and spanning nine city blocks.

 A number of streets and malls in New York City are now pedestrian-only, including 6½ Avenue, Fulton Street, parts of Broadway, and a block of 25th Street.

 A portion of Third Street in Santa Monica in Greater Los Angeles was converted into a pedestrian mall in the 1960s to become what is now the Third Street Promenade, a very popular shopping district located just a few blocks from the beach and Santa Monica Pier.

 Lincoln Road in Miami Beach, which had previously been a shopping street with traffic, was converted into a pedestrian only street in 1960.
 The designer was Morris Lapidus.
 Lincoln Road Mall is now one of the main attractions in Miami Beach.

 The idea of exclusive pedestrian zones lost popularity through the 1980s and into the 1990s and results were generally disappointing, but are enjoying a renaissance with the 1989 renovation and relaunch of the Third Street Promenade in Santa Monica, California, the 1994-5 Fremont Street Experience in Las Vegas and recent pedestrianization of various streets in New York City.
 These pedestrian zones were more closely tied to the success of retail than in Europe, and by the 1980s, most did not succeed competing with ever more elaborate enclosed malls.
 Almost all of this generation of pedestrian malls built from 1959 through to the 1970s, have disappeared, or were shrunk down in the 1990s at the request of the retailers.
 Half of Kalamazoo's pedestrian mall has been converted into a regular street with auto traffic, though with wide sidewalks.